Derbies in the Rugby Football League: Cheshire Derby

-Cumbria Derby
+Cumbrian Derby

 The main derby in Cumbria is between Whitehaven and Workington Town, just a few miles apart from each other and connected by the A595 in the traditional county of Cumberland.

 Both Whitehaven and Workington have a rivalry with Barrow Raiders in southwest Cumbria, in the traditional Furness area of Lancashire.
 The rivalry between Barrow and the other Cumbrian sides isn't as pronounced as travelling between Barrow and West Cumbria is difficult because of the terrain and the local roads.

 East Lancashire Derby

-The East Lancashire Derby takes place between Oldham Roughyeds and Rochdale Hornets, both teams are based in the North East of Greater Manchester, and previously South East Lancashire.
+The East Lancashire Derby takes place between Oldham Roughyeds and Rochdale Hornets, both teams are based in the east of the traditional county of Lancashire close to the Yorkshire border.
 The two teams contest The Law Cup as a pre-season friendly on an annual basis.
+This fixture was first played in 1921 and was contested for the 71st time in January 2025.
+The fixture is one of the oldest Derby matches in Rugby League.

 French Derby

-Despite not having played each other since both club's time in the Elite One Championship, the tie between Catalans Dragons and Toulouse Olympique was labeled the French Derby following Toulouse's promotion to the Super League in 2021.
+Despite not having played each other since both club's time in the Elite One Championship together (2000 to 2006), the tie between Catalans Dragons and Toulouse Olympique was labeled the French Derby following Toulouse's promotion to the Super League in 2021.

-Good Friday Derby
+Good Friday Rivalry

-The Good Friday Derby is contested between Wigan Warriors and St. Helens.
+The Good Friday Rivalry is contested between Wigan Warriors and St. Helens.
 Named as such as they traditionally meet on Good Friday (and also Boxing Day before Super League saw the sport switch to a summer schedule).
 The towns of St Helens and Wigan lie only eight miles apart in the traditional county of Lancashire.
 The two clubs have been the most successful clubs in England winning 31 Challenge Cups and 33 league titles between them.
 They have also met in three Grand Finals in the Super League era.